mamei16/LLM_Web_search/README.md

 Search queries are extracted
 from the model's output using a regular expression.
 This is made easier by prompting the model to use a fixed search command (see `example_instruction_templates` for example prompts).

+**Note**: After the search results have been returned, it is necessary to send an empty message to make the model continue its output.

 ### Using a custom regular expression
 The default regular expression is:
 ```